 Avail LinkedIn Talent Solutions

 If you want to maximize it even more, you can avail of other talent solutions products that they offer.
-For example, you can avail of a premium subscription for LinkedIn Recruiter, which, according to the site themself, is “a platform for finding, connecting with, and managing candidates.”
+For example, you can avail of a premium subscription for LinkedIn Recruiter, which, according to the site itself, is “a platform for finding, connecting with, and managing candidates.”
 Having this allows you to have advanced search filters and spotlights, smart suggestions, and prioritize candidates.

 You can invest in recruiting products or make the best of the free features, LinkedIn can be an essential recruitment platform for your organization.
 And with talents going digital you should, too.
 If you want to find them, LinkedIn is one of the places you should look at.